 - 1. Order of Protection: This type of order requires a qualifying relationship.
 You can fill out forms and figure out if you have a qualifying relationship through AZPOINT. - 2.
 Injunction Against Harassment: If you do not have a qualifying relationship, victims of certain crimes may be eligible for this type of order.
 A service fee may apply.
 You can fill out forms through AZPOINT. - 3.
-Emergency Order of Protection: When the court is not open, you may request this type of order through a law enforcement officer.
+Emergency Order of Protection: This type of order is intended to protect individuals in immediate and present danger.
+To obtain an EOP, contact law enforcement.
 These orders expire seven (7) calendar days after issuance. - 4.
 Injunction Against Workplace Harassment: A service fee may apply.
 You can fill out forms through AZPOINT.

-If you are a party in an ongoing or pending family law case (ex.
-Dissolution of marriage) or if the juvenile defendant is under the age of twelve, it is recommended to apply at any Superior or Tribal Court location.
+If you are a party in an ongoing or pending family law case (ex. dissolution of marriage) or if the juvenile defendant is under the age of twelve, you must apply at any Superior Court location.
 To start the protective order process, go to https://azpoint.azcourts.gov/

-Your employer may be legally required to allow you unpaid leave from work to attend court and to obtain an order of protection pursuant to ARS §§ 13-4439/8-420.
+Your employer may be legally required to allow you leave from work to attend court and to obtain an order of protection pursuant to ARS §§ 13-4439/8-420.